hongtaoh/snakemake-tutorial/README.md

 conda activate s-tutorial
 ```

-Then, we install packages into this virtual environment.
-For simplicity, I will only use `pandas`.
+Then, we install packages into this virtual environment:

 ```
-conda install pandas numpy matplotlib scipy requests seaborn selenium beautifulsoup4
+conda install pandas numpy jupyter requests seaborn selenium beautifulsoup4
 ```

 Then, install snakemake: